plbenveniste/plbenveniste.github.io/_pages/projects.md

 | +Weight freeze | 0.0253 | 67/103 |
 | +Parameter changes | 0.0111 | 95/103 |
 | +Bird cropping | 0.087 | 96/103 |

+You can find more details on this project in the following python [Notebook](https://github.com/plbenveniste/plbenveniste.github.io/blob/a669c044c38d6a7044a9329dbfbec280dd3be878/files/bird_classification_notebook.ipynb)
 {:/comment}

-[comment]: < You can find more details on this project in the following python [Notebook](https://github.com/plbenveniste/plbenveniste.github.io/blob/a669c044c38d6a7044a9329dbfbec280dd3be878/files/bird_classification_notebook.ipynb)>